ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 # Credits

-- Thanks [XyphireTV](https://www.twitch.tv/xyphiretv) for helping with some custom made 3D models, shaders and other stuff!
+- Thanks [XyphireTV](https://www.twitch.tv/xyphiretv) for helping with a lot of things in this mod! (including shaders, some 3D models and coding)

 - Thanks [Zaggy1024](https://thunderstore.io/c/lethal-company/p/Zaggy1024/) for helping with the code of the Controller item!